 Bathing Techniques for Dogs

-The mistake almost all dog owners make at one time or another is that they simply try to wash their dog before they remove any matted or loose hair from his coat.
-Shampoo is a surface cleaning agent and will only clean the dirt it can touch.
-By not brushing first you’ll never wash the dirt that is trapped within the matted fur.
-You may in fact be tightening the hair making it harder to remove the next time you bathe your dog.
+The mistake almost all dog owners make at one time or another is trying to wash their dog before they remove any matted or loose hair with a brush.
+Shampoo is a surface-cleaning agent and will only clean the dirt it can touch.
+By not brushing first, you’ll never wash the dirt trapped within the matted fur.
+You may in fact be tightening the hair, making it harder to remove the next time you bathe your dog.

 Stay away from human shampoo.
 The pH levels are usually too harsh for a dog’s skin and can cause problems later on.
 Use a shampoo specific to your dog’s skin condition.
-Ask your vet to recommend a good quality brand tearless shampoo.
-With the exception of medicated shampoos, you should feel free to dilute the shampoo; it will lather easier and of course last longer.
+Ask your vet to recommend a good-quality tearless shampoo.
+With the exception of medicated shampoos, you should feel free to dilute the shampoo; it will lather easier and last longer.